Cornelius Brothers & Sister Rose: Break up and aftermath

-The group disbanded in 1976 when Carter Cornelius joined a Black Hebrew sect in Miami and adopted the name Prince Gideon Israel.
+The group disbanded in 1976 when Carter Cornelius joined the Nation of Yahweh, a Black Hebrew sect in Miami, and adopted the name Prince Gideon Israel.
 He wrote, recorded, and mixed music and videos for that group the next 15 years.
 He died of a heart attack on November 7, 1991.

 Eddie Cornelius became a born-again Christian and later an ordained pastor who continued to sing, produce, and write music.
 In June 2020, he released a memoir titled It's Not Too Late To Turn Back Now (Back To The Open Arms Of God).

 On January 19, 2001, the surviving members of the group filed a multimillion-dollar lawsuit against Capitol Records, Cornelius v.
 EMI Music, Inc., Case No. 2001-1350 CA-01, in the Miami Dade Circuit Court.
 The suit was dismissed without prejudice three years later for want of prosecution, meaning that the plaintiffs did not actively pursue the case.